gjpelletier/stepAIC/README.md

 X, y = load_diabetes(return_X_y=True, as_frame=True)
 X.head()

-# Use the lasso function in the stepAIC package
+# Use the ridge function in the stepAIC package
-from stepAIC import lasso
+from stepAIC import ridge
-model_objects, model_outputs = lasso(X, y)
+model_objects, model_outputs = ridge(X, y)
 ```

 Running the code above produces the following output display of the best fit model: